How Bicycle Helmets are Made

 For more expensive helmets the shell is included in the mold when the liner is expanded from the bead, and must therefore be polycarbonate or another higher quality plastic that can take the heat of the mold (PET would melt).
 Really sophisticated techniques can add more than one shell section to the mold, and up to five pieces can provide shell protection for the lower section of a helmet, or even the interior.
 In this case no glue is necessary, since the shell is bonded to the liner in the mold.
 This technique could yield stronger helmets, but the designers use it to open up larger and larger vents and reduce the foam, eventually just meeting the current impact standard.
 We have a page up on molded-in-the-shell helmets.

 Skate-style helmets and a few bicycle-style helmets have hard shells made of ABS or polycarbonate plastic.
-BMX helmets (and a few older bicycle helmets) can have composite hard shells, with layers of fiberglass or even kevlar fiber laid up in an epoxy.
-ABS is molded, but Fiberglass shells are generally laid up by hand.
+BMX helmets and some bicycle helmets can have composite hard shells, with layers of fiberglass, kevlar or carbon fiber laid up in an epoxy.
+ABS is molded, but composite shells are generally laid up by hand.

 Attached to the rear of most middle to high-end helmets is an occipital stabilizer, varying from just a strap to a complex plastic piece, that engages the occipital lobe of the head (the lump on the back of the head).
 These can have many forms of adjustment, including knobs, cams, toothed sliders and more.